R1kQ/Plouha-StarWatchers-Club-APOD/README.md

 # Plouha-StarWatchers-Club-APOD

 <br>
 <p>Integrated with NASA's API, this application will display a space picture/video of the day.
-To be used by the Plouha StarWatchers Club.</p>
+To be used by the Plouha StarWatchers Astronomy Club.</p>

 Link to project:http://plouha-starwatch-apod.netlify.app